 – Clean the workplace where you are going to clean the sensor

-If you shoot mostly outdoors or you switch the lens of the camera regularly, then you should consider cleaning your sensor more often.
-As the dust cannot be seen with the naked eye, so before you start cleaning your camera sensor, make sure that this cleaning is required.
+If you shoot mostly outdoors or switch the camera lens regularly, you should consider cleaning your sensor more often.
+As the dust cannot be seen with the naked eye, before you start cleaning your camera sensor, ensure that this cleaning is required.

-You can find out this using this secure method: set your camera to the lowest ISO it can go and then pick the smallest aperture and focus on a clean white piece of paper or any white surface.
+You can find out this using this secure method: set your camera to the lowest ISO.
+It can then pick the smallest aperture and focus on a clean white piece of paper or any white surface.
 Enlarge that photo to 100 percent and check for spots or lines, which means there is a piece of lint.